glambrechts/slydst/template/main.typ

 #lorem(20)
 ```

-...and longer slides are automatically numbered.
+...and longer slides can be automatically numbered.

 === Subsubtitles